What The Members Of Slipknot Look Like Without Their Masks

 Of all the members in Slipknot, Corey Taylor has by far had the most success outside of the band.
 He has been the lead singer of Slipknot since 1997, and has appeared on every album since their self-titled release in 1999.
 His stage antics are widely known, and he is one of the more interactive performers, constantly getting the crowd involved in the show.
 In addition to his work with Slipknot, he is also the lead singer for the band Stone Sour, which also features Slipknot guitar player Jim Root.

-Of all the masks in Slipknot, Taylor's has probably evolved the most.
+Perhaps echoing the numerous tragic events in Taylor's life, of all the masks in Slipknot, his has probably evolved the most.
 It started off with fake dreadlocks sewn into a largely gray mask that wrapped around his head.
 Eventually, he dropped the dreadlocks and went to face-only masks.
 During an interview with Kerrang!, Taylor commented that the mask he unveiled in 2019 was purposefully designed to make fans uncomfortable, and that he wanted it to look less professionally designed and more authentic.

 Outside of his life in music, Taylor is also a New York Times bestselling author.
 He has released several books and authored comic books and graphic novels.